EDUCBA

 VBA LCase Function – Example #4

-Now in this example, let us change a range of data from upper case to lower case using the LCase function.
+Now in this example, let us change a range of data from upper to lower case using the LCase function.
 For demonstration, my data is in Sheet 2, which is as follows,

 VBA LCase Example 4

-I want to change the strings in column A which are in upper case, to lower case in column B.
+I want to change the strings in column A, which are in upper case, to lower case in column B.

 Module VBA LCase 4